bgshacklett/node-red-contrib-megaio/README.md

-# Node-Red Nodes for MegaIO™ Development Boards
+# Node-Red Nodes for MegaIO™ Expansion Card
-This project aims to provide direct support for the MegaIO™ development boards from Sequent Microsystems.
+This project aims to provide direct support for the Sequent MicrosystemsMegaIO™ expansion card for the Raspberry Pi.
 It exists because of a personal need to interface with the MegaIO board.
 I'll respond to issues and PRs whenever I have time, but please do not be offended if I don't immediately take action.

 ## Support
 Support for the MegaIO board is currently limited to the following items: